Equivalent Polyadic Decompositions of Matrix Multiplication Tensors: Introduction

 \section{Introduction}

 The straightforward way to multiply two $N\times N$ matrices costs $\BigO(N^3)$ operations.
 In particular, multiplying two $2\times 2$ matrices requires $8$ scalar multiplications.
-However, as first remarked by V.~Strassen \cite{Str69}, the arithmetic operations can be grouped cleverly to reduce the work to $7$ multiplications only.
-Doing this recursively, we can reduce the cost for the multiplication of $N\times N$ matrices to $\BigO(N^{2.81})$ operations.
-More substantial computational savings may be obtained by starting from the reduction that can be achieved for the multiplication of $3\times 3$ or $4\times 4$ matrices for instance.
+However, as first remarked by V.~Strassen \cite{Str69} in 1969, the arithmetic operations can be grouped cleverly to reduce the work to $7$ multiplications only.
+By doing this recursively, we can reduce the cost for the multiplication of $N\times N$ matrices to $\BigO(N^{2.81})$ operations.
+Strassen's discovery opened the door to a considerable amount of research on the algorithmic complexity of matrix multiplication (see paragraphs below for a survey).
 The reduction of the complexity may actually become so significant that a new architecture for large matrix multiplication is emerging.
 Essential is first that we find inexpensive schemes for the multiplication of relatively small matrices.

 The multiplication of $m\times p$ matrices by $p\times n$ matrices can be represented by a third-order tensor.
-Finding inexpensive schemes for the multiplication of such matrices can be approached by decomposing the associated tensor as a sum of rank-$1$ terms (\emph{polyadic decomposition}, see \eqref{eq-FPD} hereunder).
+Finding inexpensive schemes for the multiplication of such matrices can be approached by decomposing the associated tensor as a sum of rank-$1$ terms (such a decomposition is called \emph{polyadic decomposition}).
 The minimal number of rank-$1$ terms necessary to decompose a tensor is its rank.
 In the case of matrix multiplication, the rank of the associated tensor is equal to the smallest number of active multiplications needed to compute the matrix product.
-By \emph{active multiplication}, we mean a multiplication of two scalars that both depend on the matrices to be multiplied.
-In other words, determining the rank of the associated tensor allows us to find an exponent $\omega$ such that the complexity for the multiplication of $N\times N$ matrices is at most of $\BigO(N^\omega)$ arithmetic operations.
+(By \emph{active multiplication}, we mean a multiplication of two scalars that both depend on the matrices to be multiplied.)
+As a consequence, determining the rank of the associated tensor allows us to find an exponent $\alpha$ such that the complexity for the multiplication of $N\times N$ matrices is at most of $\BigO(N^\alpha)$ arithmetic operations \cite{BurCla13}.